Does Tomato Paste Go Bad? – Expiration Date, Spoilage Signs and Storage Tips

 Miso Paste(Gluten Free and Soy Free)

-As tamari is extracted from this miso paste, there will be the nearest taste and flavor to this miso paste and hence can be used as a substitute for tamari.
-Miso paste gives a similar taste to dishes, salads, and stews and to meat marination as well, as tamari does.
-Its rich umami flavor helps the dish rich in taste exactly like tamari.
+Miso paste gives a similar taste to dishes, salads, and stews and meat marination as well, as tamari does.
+Its rich umami flavor makes the dish rich in taste exactly like tamari.

 Use miso paste as a substitute in the ratio of 1:1 instead of tamari.